JYZHU03/JYZHU03.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a third year Ph.D. candidate in the Department of Computer Science at Technische Universität Berlin, supervised by [Prof. Klaus-Robert Müller](https://web.ml.tu-berlin.de/author/prof.-dr.-klaus-robert-muller/) and [Prof. Jürgen Kurths](https://www.pik-potsdam.de/members/kurths/homepage).
+I am a third-year Ph.D. candidate in the Department of Computer Science at Technische Universität Berlin, supervised by [Prof. Klaus-Robert Müller](https://web.ml.tu-berlin.de/author/prof.-dr.-klaus-robert-muller/) and [Prof. Jürgen Kurths](https://www.pik-potsdam.de/members/kurths/homepage).
 In parallel, I am a doctoral researcher at the Potsdam Institute for Climate Impact Research (PIK), working on the project “Explainable AI for Dynamic Stability Assessment” under the guidance of [Dr. Frank Hellmann](https://www.pik-potsdam.de/members/hellmann)

 My research is situated at the intersection of artificial intelligence, graph theory, and data mining, with a particular emphasis on graph-structured data.
 Current topics include:
 - Graph Representation Learning (GRL) problems, such as node classification, link prediction, and graph classification.
 - Generative models for graphs, e.g., diffusion models for GRL.
 - AI for scientific problems, including the prediction of dynamic stability in complex networks, and the pattern mining of extreme climate events.

-Feel free to reach out if you’re interested in collaborating on anything.
+Please feel free to contact me if you are interested in any collaboration.

 # 🔥 News
-- *2025.05*: &nbsp;🎉🎉 One paper on graph representation learning is accepted to ICML2025!
+- *05.2025*: &nbsp;🎉🎉 One paper on graph representation learning was accepted to ICML2025!
-- *2024.04*: &nbsp; I am formally hiring by the project "Explainable AI for Dynamic Stability Assessment" at PIK!
+- *04.2025*: &nbsp; I have officially joined the ‘Explainable AI for Dynamic Stability Assessment’ project at PIK!
-- *2025.03*: &nbsp; One paper on AI for Power Grids is submitted to IEEE TKDE!
+- *03.2025*: &nbsp; One paper on AI for Power Grids was submitted to IEEE TKDE.
-- *2024.05*: &nbsp;🎉🎉 One paper on graph-based fake news detection is accepted to KDD2024!
+- *05.2025*: &nbsp;🎉🎉 One paper on graph-based fake news detection is accepted to KDD2024!

 # 📝 Publications